School Science Lessons

 Naphtha

-Nowadays, mixtures of volatile flammable distillation products from petroleum, BP. below 200oC, or from coal tar, these compounds, which are used as solvents.
+Naphtha, mixtures of volatile flammable distillation products from petroleum, BP. below 200 oC, or from coal tar, which are used as solvents.

-Naphtha (mixture of C4 to C10 alkanes, cycloalkanes and aromatic hydrocarbons), photographic film cleaner, paint thinner, Highly toxic by all routes, Highly flammable.
+Naphtha (mixture of C4 to C10 alkanes, cycloalkanes and aromatic hydrocarbons), photographic film cleaner, paint thinner, Highly toxic, Highly flammable.

 Naphthacene, anthracene, C18H12